lightning/bolts/02-peer-protocol.md

 would create a Denial of Service risk; therefore, forgetting it is recommended (even if the promise of `push_msat` is significant).

-#### Future

-An SPV proof could be added and block hashes could be routed in separate messages.

 ## Channel Close

 Nodes can negotiate a mutual close of the connection, which unlike a